 If you haven’t visited before, I’ll give you a very quick recap.
-We purchased our home back in 2012 and it was very dated.
-I was particularly eager to change the orange oak cabinets, but we spent all of our money on buying the house, so I had to come up with an inexpensive solution.
-I researched and tested options like a crazy person and came up with a process to paint our oak cabinets and hide the grain.
-The results were beautiful, and the cabinets held up really well for about five years, which gave us time to save up for a full high-end overhaul (you can read the 5-year recap here).
-Now, here we are!
+We purchased our home back in 2012 and it was very 80s builder-grade.
+I was particularly eager to change the orange oak kitchen cabinets, but we spent all of our money on buying the house, so I had to come up with an inexpensive solution.
+I researched and tested options and came up with a process to paint our oak cabinets and hide the grain.
+The results were beautiful and the white cabinets breathed new life into the space.

-The New Layout
+The New Kitchen Layout

 One of the biggest reasons we wanted to fully overhaul the kitchen is that the previous layout really wasn’t functioning for our family.
 We removed the kitchen desk several years ago and covered an extraneous doorway.
 The resulting area was where we had our coffee bar, but we knew the area had even more potential.

 We decided to use the area for a small command center, built-in refrigerator/freezer, and microwave.
 Those cabinets have so much storage— and it’s all bonus from what we had before.